 I would like to support this programme.
 How can I get involved?

-If you would like to make a donation towards the programme, please follow this link or get in touch with Katherine Sayer at email@example.com
+You can make a donation towards the programme directly online, get in touch with Katherine Sayer at [email protected]